Biruk-Buye/Shopping-Trends/README.md

 ### Introduction
-Hi there, i’m Biruk from Amsterdam, and currently i am studying Data Analytics at https://www.ironhack.com/ I really enjoying learning this course and i am looking forward to have a carrier in this field.
+Hi there, i’m Biruk from Amsterdam, and currently i am studying Data Analytics at https://www.ironhack.com/

+I am really enjoying learning this course and i am looking forward to have a carrier in this field.
 Bellow you can find the readme file about my mid project showing customers shopping trends for a retail shop.

 # Shopping-Trends
 ## About the project